tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 > When he listens to a concert, the music-lover experiences joyful feelings which are different from the joy experienced when he hears natural sounds like the murmur of a stream, the roar of a waterfall, the wind soughing through a forest, or the harmonies of human speech, based on reason and not on aesthetics.
 Similarly, the new painters will provide their admirers with artistic sensations created only by the harmony of contrasting hues of light [p.
 12 of Peter Read's translation].

 In other words, a musician seeking to mimic nature and create representational works would produce sounds corresponding to those we hear in nature.
-Instead, most musicians seek catharsis and want to express themselves, so they play instruments built specifically for the sole purpose of playing melodies based on pure notes.
+Instead, most musicians seek catharsis and want to express themselves, so they play instruments built specifically for playing melodies based on pure notes.

 In this light, the Cubists were just trying to catch up with musicians by doing their own thing and expressing their inner vision.